 Use Energy Efficient Light Bulbs

 Here is an easy one, literally switch out those old bulbs to energy efficient bulbs.
 These light bulbs will save you 50-80% in electricity costs compared to regular light bulbs.
-These often go on sale at Rite Aid and Target for a pretty good price.
+These often go on sale at and for a pretty good price.